technion/website3/content/posts/memory.md

 ![TXT Disabled in BIOS](/media/images/txtdisabled.png)

 I have no knowledge of whether this persists across other vendors, but threads complaining noone can setup InTune right for this feature are common.
+As far as I can see, InTune only keeps coming up because people working on new baselines for Windows 11 are probably using InTune.

 The manual for this model of laptop actually describes a BIOS setting to enable the TXT feature - but with the latest BIOS it simply isn't there.
 I've had a case open for a while and it appears to be acknowledged, and I'll update this blog as information becomes available.